 You may be surprised to read that my favourite part of the Gold Coast is inland.

-A few kilometres from the beach, there are stunning national parks with lush rainforest and amazing waterfalls, like Springbrook National Park or the Elabana Falls in Lamington National Park.
+A few kilometres from the beach, there are stunning national parks with lush rainforests and amazing waterfalls, like Springbrook National Park or the Elabana Falls in Lamington National Park.
 The free Tree Top Walk is also worth a visit.

 The Gold Coast even has wineries!

-I am yet to explore all of them, but it’s on my to-do list and I will of course share my tips with you when I’m done.
+I am yet to explore all of them, but it’s on my to-do list, and I will, of course, share my tips with you when I’m done.
 At the moment, I cannot judge if these wineries deserve a spot on the list of the best things to do on the Gold Coast.

 What would you pick as the best things to do on the Gold Coast?
 Leave a comment below!